Lola T450 car-by-car histories

 The ex-Mallock car was converted to a T460 for Adrian Russell and ran happily if slowly for a couple more seasons before moving into speed events with David Render, and later to historic racing in the Seattle area.
 Another is used regularly in France after a career in French hillclimbs, and a third is being used in the Netherlands, but the fourth remains missing.

 New to Ardmore Racing, fitted with a Swindon BDX F2 engine and raced by Ray Mallock in the opening Shellsport Group 8 race at Mallory Park in March 1976.
-As the race started, Mallock was pushed into the pits Armco and the Lola washeavily damaged.
+As the race started, Mallock was pushed into the pits Armco and the Lola was heavily damaged.
 It was repaired at Lola and hired by Ian Ashley for the F2 race at Thruxton in April, but the car's handling was so poor in practice, he elected not to race it.
+It was returned to the factory, and was still there awaiting modifications in early June.
 Then converted to Formula Atlantic specification and sold to Adrian Russell (Thornton Heath, Surrey) for Indylantic and Group 8 in 1976, and in libre for the first half of 1977.
 Then fitted with a 2-litre Swindon BDX bought from Val Musetti, and used in Shellsport G8 for the remainder of the season.
 To David Render for 1978, and used in sprints and hillclimbs with a 1600cc BDA but only rarely used from 1978 to 1983.
 Sprinted by Jonathan Skinner and Anthony Lane later in 1983, and in 1984.
 Sprinted by Mike Lane from 1984 to 1986.
 Sold by Lane to Rod Fisher for sprints with a 2-litre BDA in 1988 and 1989.
 Sold by Fisher to David Dedrickson in about June 2001, and run in Seattle area historic events.

 Driven by: Ray Mallock, Ian Ashley, Adrian Russell, David Render, Antony Lane, Jonathan Skinner, Mike Lane and Rod Fisher.
-First race: Mallory Park (UK R1), 21 Mar 1976.
-Total of 40 recorded races.
+First race: Thruxton, 7 Mar 1976.
+Total of 49 recorded races.

 New to Gunther Schmidt's Marlboro ATS Team for Mikko Kozarowitzky to drive in F2 in 1976, but the highly-rated Finn quickly abandoned the car, and moved to the Project Four team.
 Lola favourite Ted Wentz drove the car at Salzburgring in May, as Lola attempted to sort out the handling, after which it was raced by Bertram Schäfer and Reinhold Jöst.
 Driven by Wentz again at the Shellsport G8 race at Brands Hatch in August, where the car had a Hart engine, and Wentz had some success sorting out the handling.
 Its last appearance was at Hockenheim in September, where Mikka Arpiainen did well to qualify.
 Subsequent history unknown.